regina-normal/regina/python/docstrings/README.txt

-The pybind11_mkdoc directory contains a heavily modified version of pybind11_mkdoc.
+The file mkdoc.py contains a very heavily modified version of pybind11_mkdoc.
 The original was taken from:

   https://github.com/pybind/pybind11_mkdoc (commit eec43da56)

-The local modifications reorganise the way docstrings are stored and accessed, strip out a significant amount of unwanted noise (duplicates and/or methods that Regina does not bind in python), and better reflect Regina's use of doxygen tags.
+The local modifications reorganise the way docstrings are stored and accessed, strip out a significant amount of unwanted noise (duplicates and/or methods that Regina does not bind in python), understand a richer variety of Doxygen markup commands, and better reflect Regina's own custom Doxygen tags.

 This tool requires the python clang bindings (on debian/ubuntu, install the package python3-clang).